LHolten/rust-query/README.md

 - Lookups by unique constraint
 - Aggregations

+## Examples
 For more example queries you can look at [the chinook example](/tests/chinook.rs).

-## Example/Practice
-First download the `Chinook_Sqlite.sql` from here https://github.com/lerocha/chinook-database/releases and put it in the `chinook` folder of the rust-query repositorty.
+First download the `Chinook_Sqlite.sql` from here https://github.com/lerocha/chinook-database/releases and put it in the `tests/chinook_schema` folder of this repository.

-Then you can run with `cd chinook` && `cargo run`
+Then you can run with `cargo test`

-There are some queries there that you can implement to test out the query builder.